elodina/go_kafka_client/mesos/vagrant/quickstart.md

 Go Kafka Client on Mesos quickstart using Vagrant
 ================================================

 This quickstart guide assumes you have no Mesos cluster running anywhere.
-This also assumes you have Zookeeper and Kafka running somewhere.
+This also assumes you have Zookeeper and Kafka running somewhere. **Please make sure your brokers advertise themselves properly and are accessible from Vagrant VMs**

 Step by step guide: